A smart watch has it’s own Operating system and locally installed Apps just like your phone or tablet.

-The current generation of Android Smart Watches are designed to work in conjunction with a smart phone or tablet.
+However most of the current generation of Android Smart Watches are designed to work in conjunction with a smart phone or tablet as most smart watches cannot connect directly to the Internet.

 Android smart phones and tablets support three broad categories of sensors: